 The main building showcases Chandler’s rich history with photographs, oral histories, and artifacts.
 The historic McCullough-Price House is adjacent to the main building, which now houses the research and archive library.

 However, eleven permanent displays around the town also tell the area’s story.
 These park kiosks are essential to Chandler’s history, telling the stories of local businesses, people, and culture.

 The park kiosks are located at the following parks: Arbuckle Park, Tibshraeny Family Park, Dr. A.J.
 Chandler Park, Snedigar Park, Espee Park, Thude Park, Nozomi Park, Ryan Park, N.J.
 Harris Park, Silk Stocking Pocket Park, and Park Manors Park.

 In addition to the parks, you can visit the Chandler Police Station and the Chandler Fire Station for their museum displays highlighting their history.
 Finally, if you’re craving more local history, see the administrative office at Chandler High School and the San Marcos Hotel, with exhibits of their century-old history.

 Tumbleweed Ranch, also operated by Chandler Museum, highlights the city’s early agricultural roots, with the importance of sheep, sugar beets, dairy, alfalfa, cotton, and citrus.
 This museum and its exhibits across the town are one of the best ways to learn about the history of Chandler, Arizona!

-And, if you are hungry after your day of sightseeing, try some of the most exquisite Japanese fares at Shimogamo Japanese Restaurant, including Omakase and Wagyu beef.
+And, if you are hungry after sightseeing, try some of the most exquisite Japanese fares at Shimogamo Japanese Restaurant, including Omakase and Wagyu beef.

 See Related: Things to Do in Page, Arizona